 The STATS IRM command fits three-parameter item response models using the tpm function from the R ltm package.
 It is assumed that the values of the item variables are 0,1.
 By default, the procedure produces estimates of the model coefficients, and you can request optional output such as the item fit statistics, plots of the factor scores, and item characteristic curves, and save person-fit statistics to a new dataset.

 This package fits the Graded Response model for ordinal polytomous data via an IRT approach.
 It requires R, the R plugin, and the R package ltm.
-Installation instructions are in the readme file.

 All four of the above extension commands require at least version 17.0 of SPSS Statistics.
 The "Essentials and Plugins area of the "Downloads for IBM SPSS Statistics" page will help you install the programmability tools and the correct versions of Python and R for your version of SPSS Statistics.
+Once an extension command has been downloaded to your computer, it can be installed from the